 Salary discussions can be tricky.
-You don’t want to undersell your experience or skills, but you also don’t want to pitch yourself too high.
+When you’re going for a job, you don’t want to undersell your experience or skills, but you also don’t want to pitch yourself too high.

-“The more in-demand your skills are, the keener a hiring manager is to secure your signature,” says Andrew Brushfield, Director of Robert Half Australia.
-“If you are going to ask for a higher starting salary, you need to be able to explain clearly - ideally with the use of evidence and examples - why it makes sense to pay you more than the advertised rate.”
+“The more in-demand your skills are, the keener a hiring manager is to secure your signature,” says Andrew Brushfield, Director at Robert Half Australia.
+Brushfield adds that if you are going to ask for a higher starting salary, you need to be able to explain clearly - ideally with the use of evidence and examples - why it makes sense to pay you more.

 How to get the best salary result